Home Sports Top 10 NBA Legends: The Greatest Players Who Redefined Basketball Forever

 Jordan’s career is marked by his incredible scoring ability, having amassed 32,292 points.
 His defensive prowess is underscored by his three-time lead in the league in steals.

-Not only did he win six NBA championships and six Finals MVPs, but he was also a five-time regular-season MVP.
+Not only did Michael Jordan win six NBA championships and six Finals MVPs, but he was also a five-time regular-season MVP.
 Off the court, Jordan’s influence extended into cultural and commercial realms, significantly impacting basketball’s global popularity.

 His contributions to the sport were recognized with his induction into the Naismith Memorial Basketball Hall of Fame.
-He has also been awarded the Presidential Medal of Freedom for his contributions both on and off the court.
+He has also been awarded the Presidential Medal of Freedom for his contributions both on and off the court – no wonder he is among the most famous NBA players ever!

 2. LeBron James